 This click fraud example shows that a group of people using ClickCease managed to identify and stop a competitor clicking on Adwords campaigns.
 But you don’t need to assemble a crew of business associates to work out if you’ve been a victim of click fraud.
 By assigning a unique device ID it’s much easier to keep tabs on who is clicking your ads, even if they change IP address or location.

 And, as we also run a blacklist of suspicious devices, you can be assured that any shady characters who have been identified by us can also be blocked from your ads too.
+In short, using ClickCease makes it easier to protect PPC ad campaigns.

 If you think there is a strong case for a competitor to click your ads, or you suspect that your PPC Ads aren’t performing as well as they should be, try ClickCease for free.
 With a 7 day free trial, you can see for yourself if there is any strange activity on your paid ads and use the powerful tools of ClickCease to stop click fraud!